daem0nc0re/SharpWnfSuite/WnfCallbackPayload/README.md

 If we coding in C++, function names will be mangled.
 Linker will fail to resolve function name without defining correct mangled function name, and function order definition will be ignored.
-This issue can be avoided with setting `extern "C"` keyword to functions or changing the source code extension to `.c`.
+This issue can be avoided with setting `extern "C"` keyword to functions or changing the source code extension from `.cpp` to `.c`.

 To reflect function order setting, open protect's `[Properties]` page and set the value of `[Configuration Properties] -> [Linker] -> [Optimization] -> [Function Order]` to the definiton file path as following figure: